Meisshialette Ortiz Quiñones

 Forensic Anthropologist and Medicolegal Death Investigator

-Meisshialette Ortiz has an incredible dedication to her work as a Physical and Forensic Anthropologist.
+Meisshialette Ortiz has an incredible dedication to her work as a Forensic Anthropologist.

 She is an Actress, Entertainer, Model, Beauty Queen, Educator and Puerto Rican Anthropologist.